shivasiddharth/GassistPi/README.md

 ************************************************
 ## **CONTROLLING Chromecast by VOICE**
 ************************************************
+First, add the IP-Address of your Chromecast in the actions.py script, in the indicated location.

 Following are the default commands for controlling Chromecast with **Chromecast** as the trigger word.
 Pausing:
 Hey Google, Pause Chromecast